“A field of science dealing with the study of DNA, genes, chromosomes and related alterations is known as genetics.”

-In X-linked dominant conditions only a single copy of mutant (X inked) allele is required to cause a disease thus all the male individuals, as well as the female individuals of the progeny, carry the disease allele.
+In X-linked dominant conditions, only a single copy of the mutant (X inked) allele is required to cause a disease thus all the male individuals, as well as the female individuals of the progeny, carry the disease allele.

 For example, Duchenne muscular dystrophy.

-In another type of genetic disease, the disease originated due to the mutations in a gene or chromosome, occurs after the birth or under the influence of some environmental conditions.
+In another type of genetic disease, the disease originated due to the mutations in a gene or chromosome, which occurs after birth or under the influence of some environmental conditions.

 For example cancer.

-Cancer is originated due to the interaction of genetic and environmental factors.
+Cancer originates due to the interaction of genetic and environmental factors.
 For more detail read our article on cancer genetics: A Brief Introduction To Cancer Genetics.

 The genetic disease originated due to the structural or numerical abnormalities of the chromosome called chromosomal aberrations.

-The down syndrome is a numerical chromosomal abnormality in which one extra 21st number of chromosome responsible for some mental retardation.
+Down syndrome is a numerical chromosomal abnormality in which one extra 21st number of chromosomes is responsible for some mental retardation.